MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/One-Drive-Quickstart-Small-Business.md

 ## Manage OneDrive

-Many small businesses use OneDrive without changing any of the options.
+Many small businesses use OneDrive cloud storage without changing any of the options.

 If you want to add some basic device and sharing restrictions to OneDrive, you can use the OneDrive admin center.
 To access the new OneDrive admin center, go to https://admin.onedrive.com.
 There, you can restrict the people with whom your users can share files, choose the devices your employees can use to access OneDrive, and more.